RETIRED NBA PLAYER MIKE JAMES TEAMS UP WITH HOODIES4HEALING TO HONOR HOMELESS FATHERS ON FATHERS DAY IN HOUSTON

 Rosemary and her crew will set up a tent in their usual spot at 95 North Hamilton St., right across from the Star of Hope (1811 Ruiz St, Houston, TX 77002) in the adjacent parking lot from 8:30 AM-10:30 AM for Father’s Day Sunday.

-Hoodies4Healing is creating a special Father’s Day Hoodie, which can be purchased at Blessties Boutique to celebrate the occasion or shop online http://wWW.HOODIES4HEALING.COM.
+Hoodies4Healing is creating a special Father’s Day Hoodie, which can be purchased at Blessties Boutique to celebrate the occasion.
 A percentage of each sale will go to providing for the homeless.
-To make donations and purchase merchandise such as hoodies or T-shirts that help this worthy cause.
-Please stop by Blessties Boutique at 18039 Farm to Market Rd 529 D, Cypress, TX 77433.
+To make donations and purchase merchandise such as hoodies or T-shirts that help this worthy cause, please stop by Blessties Boutique at 18039 Farm to Market Rd 529 D, Cypress, TX 77433.

 Hoodies4Healing needs support from volunteers and monetary donations.
 For more information, please contact: Rosemary Tucker at Phone: 281-463-2537 or